shoeheng/dbmle/dbmle-pkg/README.md

 `dbmle`
 ================

-This package provides a design-based maximum likelihood estimate of the numbers of always takers, compliers, defiers, and never takers in the sample of people in an experiment using the method from Christy and Kowalski (2025).
-It supports both individual-level data and aggregated counts.
-This design-based likelihood works for experiments using a Bernoulli randomized design or a completely randomized design.
-Note that the results are the same for either randomization design since their respective design-based likelihoods are proportional to one another.
-We also provide directions to use this package in Stata.
+This package provides a design-based maximum likelihood estimate of the numbers of always takers, compliers, defiers, and never takers in the sample of people in an experiment, following Christy and Kowalski (2025).
+Results are exact if the experiment has a Bernoulli randomized design or a completely randomized design.
+This package also reports other statistics from Christy and Kowalski (2025), including credible sets.
+See below for instructions on how to use this package in Stata.

 ----------------------------------------------------------------------
 Installation